7 Comments

 1. Are they smoking organically-raised tobacco with no additives?
 Where do they get their cigarettes?

-3. blank anthony davis says:
+3. anthony davis says:

 you act as if your going to get the entire story on natural society